magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 The `modern-cljs.login.validators` namespace we just wrote is currently hosted in the `src/clj` source directory of the project.
-It required portable namespace from the `valip` patched lib and did not used any expression available for the JVM platform only.
+It required portable namespace from the `valip` patched lib and did not use any expression available for the JVM platform only.

 What does that means?
 It means you can safely rename the file with the `cljc` extension and move it under a new `src/cljc` source path